What are we doing to end family violence?

 Three principles underpin their work:

-- the safety of women and children as the priority
+- safety as the priority

-- women and children’s agency and empowerment
+- victim-survivor’s agency and empowerment

 - perpetrator accountability.